software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are used to track ideas, feedback, tasks, or bugs for work on GitHub.
 Open source projects commonly use issues for feature suggestions and bug reports (something is not working as inteded).
 [Here](https://github.com/facebook/react/issues) is an example of issues in the React library's repository.
 We will use issues to organize the user stories, tasks and bug reports in our project.

 Before we start creating issues, let's add some [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) so that we can better organize our issues.
 Open your repository in GitHub and click the "Issues" tab.
 On the right, click the "Labels" button.

+{: .highlight }
+> If you don't see the "Issues" tab in the repository, follow [this guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/disabling-issues) to enable the issues.
+In our case the "Issues" checkbox should be checked.

 Let's add the following labels by clicking the "New label" button:

 - "user story" label indicates that the issue is a user story
 - "task" label indicates that the issue is a task